 All orchestral instrument fellowships (including Piano) except Percussion and Timpani:

-- All audition results will be given by e-mail no later than April 1, 2021
+- Additional audition results will be sent by e-mail no later than April 1, 2024.

-- Repertoire requirements for live auditions can be found here.
+- Repertoire requirements for prescreening, live/live virtual auditions can be found HERE.
 NWS will not provide copies of audition excerpts or solos.

 - Accompanists are not permitted at your audition.